-Veterans disability benefits are awarded to veterans who are injured or incur a disease during active military service.
+Disabled veteran benefits are awarded to veterans who are injured or incur a disease during active military service.
 Veterans must meet certain criteria and undergo medical examinations and massive amounts of paperwork throughout the process.
 Although the process of being approved for benefits can seem daunting, compensation could make the process well worth it in the end.

 What are VA Disability Rates?

 The Department of Veterans Affairs provides veterans disability benefits to former service members with qualifying service-related medical conditions.
 These benefits are designed to ensure you can make a living if you are partially or entirely unable to work.
 According to benefits.va.gov, The current VA disability compensation rates range from $136 to $2,973 monthly for a single veteran with no dependents.
 So, if you are considering applying for disabled veteran benefits, chances are, its worth a try!

 What are the 2018 VA disability rates?